micro-ROS/docker/Simulation/micro-XRCE-DDS/Readme.md

 # Environment for micro-ROS simulator platform (as a Docker container)

-This is a Docker image to set the proper configuration and dependencies to run Qemu emulating a Cortex M3 MCU.
+This is a Docker image that sets the proper configuration and dependencies to run a Micro XRCE-DDS NuttX Client application in an emulated Cortex M3 MCU using Quemu.

-This simulation builds NuttX RTOS, micro-XRCE-DDS client example code and micro-XRCE-DDS Agent that sets communication with the agent.
+This example uses NuttX RTOS, micro-XRCE-DDS client example code and micro-XRCE-DDS Agent.

 ## Build